Public Library Construction Grant Program Webcast Series

 There are several Required Attachments that need to be completed and attached to an application.
 Follow the online instructions shown here for adding an attachment.

 Assurances are required.
-The first three boxes must be checked, the fourth applies to any applicant that does not own its building with the exception of those applicants whose buildings are owned by a school district or BOCES.
-Also, make sure that the bottom half of the form is complete and signed by the President of the Library/System Board of Trustees.
+The first four boxes must be checked, the fifth applies to any applicant that does not own its own building, with the exception of those applicants whose buildings are owned by a school district or BOCES.
+The first box deals with the new M/WBE requirement.
+Make sure the bottom half of the form is complete and signed by the President of the Board of Trustees.
 The form can be printed, signed, scanned and electronically attached to your grant application.
-The original form with original signatures must be kept on file, and can be requested at any point in the future should the need arise. *****Please use the form that is provided in the application.******* Review will go faster.
+The original form with original signatures must be kept on file, and can be requested at any point in the future should the need arise.
+Please use the form that is provided in the application.

 The law stipulates that the availability of funds to pay for the cost of the project minus the amount awarded through the construction grant program must be verified as part of the application.
 Examples of verification include bank or bond certification, an official document signed by a financial authority connected with your institution, and/or other such evidentiary document.
 Such funds can include public funds (federal, state, or local), private funds (including friends of the library funds), or a combination.